 Norepinephrine’s Effects On The Body:

-Many of the side effects of Modafinil come from its effect on norepinephrine and its role on the stress response.
+Many of the side effects of modafinil come from its effect on norepinephrine and its role in the stress response.

 Orexin is a neurotransmitter released from the control center of the brain, the hypothalamus.

 The hypothalamus controls many aspects of the body with the help of other hormones.
 It’s like the air traffic control system of the brain.
-It delegates work to other workers to carry out its demands.
+It delegates work to other organs of the body to carry out its demands.
 By delegating these tasks, it can focus on looking at the big picture going on and take control of the body as a whole.

 The hypothalamus uses orexin to carry out its demand for wakefulness and arousal.

 Modafinil has been shown to increase the activation of the neurons responsible for releasing orexin in the brain .
-This is the mechanism thought to be the most responsible for Modafinil’s benefits in treating narcolepsy, which is known to be a condition involving poor orexin function .
+This is the mechanism thought to be the most accountable for modafinil’s benefits in treating narcolepsy, which is known to be a condition involving poor orexin function .

 Histamine is another multifunctional compound in the human body.
 Outside the brain, histamine is an important inflammatory molecule.
-It’s one of the main causes of the symptoms we experience during an allergic reaction.
+It’s one of the leading causes of the symptoms we experience during an allergic reaction.

 Histamine is also an important neurotransmitter in the brain but has a very different job here.
 It plays a major role in the waking process .

 This is the same reason why antihistamines often used for allergies can also be used as sedatives.
-By blocking histamine, the brain is unable to stimulate itself, making us feel groggy and tired.
+By blocking histamine, the brain is unable to stimulate itself, making us feel dizzy and tired.